ghassen-kharrat/barbachli/SUPABASE_DEPLOYMENT_GUIDE.md

 1. Check if tables exist in Supabase using the SQL Editor
 2. Verify RLS (Row Level Security) policies aren't blocking access
 3. Try running the setup script with `npm run setup-supabase-db`

+### Table Schema Issues

+If you're getting database errors:

+1. Check that all required fields are included in your tables
+2. Make sure to create tables in the right order (categories before products)
+3. Use the SQL definitions provided above to recreate tables if needed

 ### Product-Related Errors